Skip to main content

 Definitions

-ACEi, angiotensin-converting enzyme inhibitor; CRT-D, cardiac resynchronization therapy defibrillator; E/e’, filling pressure (early diastolic filling velocity/early diastolic mitral annular velocity); LAVI, left atrial volume index; LS, least-square; LVEDVI, left ventricular end-diastolic volume index; LVESVI, left ventricular end-systolic volume index; MRA, mineralocorticoid receptor antagonist; NT-proBNP, N-terminal prohormone of brain natriuretic peptide; NYHA, New York Heart Association.
+ACEi, angiotensin-converting enzyme inhibitor; CRT-D, cardiac resynchronization therapy defibrillator; E/e’, filling pressure (early diastolic filling velocity/early diastolic mitral annular velocity); HFpEF, heart failure with preserved ejection fraction; HFrEF, heart failure with reduced ejection fraction; LAVI, left atrial volume index; LS, least-square; LVEDVI, left ventricular end-diastolic volume index; LVEF, left ventricular ejection fraction; LVESVI, left ventricular end-systolic volume index; MRA, mineralocorticoid receptor antagonist; NT-proBNP, N-terminal prohormone of brain natriuretic peptide; NYHA, New York Heart Association.

 References